-This accounts for many of the stall vices, and pasture vices are seen in the equine species.
-Horses kept alone can become extremely insecure, and that insecurity can manifest itself in many ways, all of which are unhealthy for the horse.
+This accounts for many of the stall vices and pasture vices found in the equine species.
+Horses kept alone can become highly insecure, and that insecurity can manifest itself in many ways, all of which are unhealthy for the horse.

-Here are just some of the damaging vices resulting from a horse being isolated either in a stall or paddock for too long.
+Here are just some of the damaging vices resulting from an isolated horse.
+Isolation can occur in a stall or paddock for too long.

 - Weaving – A horse moving side to side for long periods, potentially causing physical damage.

-- Cribbing – When a horse grasps an object with its top front teeth (incisors) and sucks in large amounts of air.
+- Cribbing –A horse grasps an object with its top front teeth (incisors) and sucks in large amounts of air.
 This can result in weight loss, tooth damage, and gastric ulcers.

 - Excessive pawing – Can damage hooves and cause lameness.